CoinFabrik/estimate-sol/README.md

 ## Releases

-Releases of the library are published in pypi.
+Releases of the projects are published in pypi.

 ## Installation

+On ubuntu it requires to install wheels either via `sudo apt install python3-wheel` (if installed in the system wide python) or, if installed in a virtual env, do `pip install wheel` inside de corresponding virtual env before installing.

-Install by running `pip install estimate-sol`.
+Install by running `pip install estimate-sol` (`sudo pip3 install estimate-sol` to install system wide in ubuntu).
+Similar instructions should work for other systems.

 ## Estimating solidity audits